radareorg/radare2-book/disassembling/esil.md

 ### Introspection

-To ease ESIL parsing we should have a way to express introspection expressions to extract data we want.
+To ease ESIL parsing we should have a way to express introspection expressions to extract the data that we want.
 For example, we may want to get the target address of a jump.
-The parser for ESIL expressions should offer API to make it possible to extract information by analyzing the expressions easily.
+The parser for ESIL expressions should offer an API to make it possible to extract information by analyzing the expressions easily.

 ```
 >  ao~esil,opcode